 On April 24, 2014, the Company granted 500,000 stock options with a market-based condition to its Founder and Executive Chairman.
 In 2018, the number of stock options was adjusted from 500,000 stock options to approximately 527,000 and the exercise price of each option was adjusted from \$80.94 to \$76.73, in connection with a special dividend and pursuant to the anti-dilution provisions of the 2012 Plan.
 The stock options will not vest or become exercisable unless (i) the Founder and Executive Chairman remains continuously employed by the Company until the fifth anniversary of the date of grant and (ii) the average 90-day closing price of the Company's common stock equals or exceeds \$161.88 per share for any 90 consecutive calendar days during the period commencing on the fifth anniversary of the date of grant and ending on the tenth anniversary of the date of grant, inclusive provided that the Founder and Executive Chairman remains continuously employed by the Company until the date of satisfaction of such condition.
 The derived requisite service period was determined to be six years based on a valuation technique.
-The total fair value of the grant is \$21.6 million and is being recognized over the derived requisite service period, no charge will be reversed.
+The total fair value of the grant is \$21.6 million and is being recognized over the derived requisite service period.
+In the event that the market condition remains unsatisfied upon completion of the requisite service period, no charge will be reversed.